WebAssembly/wasi-keyvalue/README.md

   union key-range {
     // All keys
     all,

     // All keys beginning with the prefix.
     // For example, "s" returns all keys staring with s prefix(string),

+    // Inclusive is a closed interval including both endpoints.
+    // For example, in a range of timestamps, interval("2022-01-01T00:00:00", "2022-01-31T23:59:59")
+    // includes all days and times in January 2022.
+    // Caution: prefixes sort lexicographically before words containing the prefix, so the range
+    // `inclusive("a","z")` includes "allosaurus" and "yunnanosaurus", but not "zephyrosaurus". inclusive(string,string),

     // Interval is a half-open interval.
-    // For example, interval("a","d") would return all keys starting with "a", "b", or "c" interval(string,string),
-    // Inclusive is a closed interval including both endpoints
-    // For example, if keys are [ "a", "b", "c" ], interval("a","c") returns ["a","b","c"]
-    inclusive(string,string),
+    // In a range of date keys, interval("2022-01-01","2022-02-01") includes
+    // all days in January 2022.
+Because of lexicographic ordering, prefixes can be useful for
+    // half-open intervals: the range `interval("a","n")` includes all words beginning with a-m. interval(string,string),
   }

   type key = string